AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

     **Current Behaviour**: The phone number must contain exactly 8 digits, but this may be too strict in some scenarios.
 For example, "8888 8888" would fail the validation check due to the space in between.<br>

-    **Feature Flaw**: Some people, such as PE-D testers, argue that the current validation is too strict, making it inconvenient for users who enter phone numbers with common formatting like spaces, dashes, or parentheses. <br>
+    **Feature Flaw**: Some people, such as PE-D testers, argue that the current validation is too strict, making it inconvenient for users who might want to enter phone numbers with common symbols like spaces, dashes or parentheses. <br>

-    **Proposed Change**: Thus, we propose that we will update the validation logic to allow spaces, parentheses, plus signs or even dashes. <br>
+    **Proposed Change**: Thus, we propose that we will update the validation logic to allow spaces, parentheses, plus signs and dashes. <br>

     **Expected Behaviour**: Users are able to enter phone numbers such as "8888-8888" successfully without getting any error messages. <br><br>